View Document Text

 These services are individually tailored to each client's needs, and such advice may be provided to accounts

 with assets maintained at various third parties.
+Each client is required to sign an investment advisory

-investment objectives, risk profile and overall financial profile.
-In the agreement, AIA clearly disclosed all
+financial profile.
+In the agreement, AIA clearly discloses all fees and costs associated with the investment

-fees and costs associated with the investment advisory mandate.
-Also, in this agreement AIA discloses, and
+advisory mandate.
+Also, in this agreement AIA discloses, and the client acknowledges if there is any cash

-the client acknowledges if there is any cash compensation to a promotor for referring the relationship to
+compensation to a promotor for referring the relationship to AIA.

 Discretionary Advisory Services